-\begin{lemma} For all $\mu\in \M,$ $\P_n(\mu)=\P(\mu)$ for all $n\geq 1.$ \end{lemma} \textbf{Proof.} We will only give a brief sketch since this will be proved for all $\mu\in\M_{inv}$ in Lemma \ref{LemInvn2} below.
-What we showed in the proof of Lemma \ref{LemLB} is that if $\mu_N$ converges to $\mu$ over subsequence $(N_k)$ then $\e \log Z_{N+1}/Z_N$ converges to $\P(\mu)$ over the same subsequence.
-Similarly, one can show that, given $n\geq 1,$ over the same subsequence
+The following holds. \begin{lemma} For all $\mu\in\M$, $\P_n(\mu)=\P(\mu)$ for all $n\geq1$. \end{lemma} \begin{pf} We will only give a brief sketch since this will be proved for all $\mu\in\M_{\mathrm{inv}}$ in Lemma~\ref{LemInvn2} below.
+What we showed in the proof of Lemma~\ref{LemLB} is that if $\mu_N$ converges to $\mu$ over subsequence $(N_k)$, then $\mathbb{E}\log Z_{N+1}/Z_N$ converges to $\P(\mu)$ over the same subsequence.
+Similarly, one can show that, given $n\geq1$, over the same subsequence

-The only difference is that we split the terms in the Hamiltonian $H_{N+n}(\vsi)$ into groups as in Lemma \ref{LemShift2}, i.e. instead of group (2) we will have $n$ groups each consisting of the terms with exactly one of the indices $i_{1,k},\ldots, i_{p,k}$ equal to $N+l$ for $l=1,\ldots, n.$ On the other hand, if we write
+The only difference is that we split the terms in the Hamiltonian $H_{N+n}(\vsi)$ into groups as in Lemma~\ref{LemShift2}, that is, instead of group (2) we will have $n$ groups each consisting of the terms with exactly one of the indices $i_{1,k},\ldots, i_{p,k}$ equal to $N+l$ for $l=1,\ldots, n$.
+On the other hand, if we write